Finding Balance Through Training

 Meet Ashley

 Hi, I’m Ashley—a dog trainer in the heart of the Hi- Desert, just outside of Joshua Tree, California, and the founder of A Fetchin Good Time.
-I help overwhelmed owners build calm, trusting relationships with their dogs through honest, effective, relationship-based training.
+Since 2021 I’ve helped overwhelmed owners build calm, trusting relationships with their dogs through honest, effective, relationship-based training.
 My work is all about real-life support: no gimmicks, no judgment, just clear communication and structure that helps both you and your dog feel more grounded.

 Where it started